-Section 1031 and its tax policy underpinnings are still relevant and valid, having withstood the test of time from 1921 to the present.
-While one original purpose of the like-kind exchange statute, administrative convenience, is no longer relevant, and was legislatively abandoned just three years into the new statute in 1924, it was not a primary purpose of the statute.
+Section 1031 and its tax policy underpinnings are still very relevant today, having withstood the test of time from 1921 to the present.
+While one original purpose of the like-kind exchange statute, administrative convenience, is no longer relevant, and was legislatively abandoned just three years into the new statute in 1924, that purpose was not a primary purpose of the statute.
 Both of the primary purposes behind the statute, 1) the need to avoid unfair taxation of ongoing investments and 2) the need to encourage active reinvestment, remain just as relevant today as they were almost 100 years ago.
-Congress recognized these two policy purposes benefiting a broad spectrum of taxpayers when it preserved the use of §1031 for real property under the Tax Cuts and Jobs Act.
-Although Congress did eliminate the use of §1031 for personal property, it did so under the rationale that taxpayers would receive an equivalent benefit from immediate expensing.
-However, immediate expensing will gradually phase out at the end of 2022 lowering to 80 percent in 2023, 60 percent in 2024, 40 percent in 2025, and 20 percent in 2026.
-After 2026, it completely expires.
+Section 1031 in its present application continues to serve these two policy purposes, benefiting a broad spectrum of taxpavers and stimulating the U.S. economy.